lkasdorf/CRDB_con_2025/README.md

 Converts CRDB bank statements (XLS/XLSX) into the CSV format that can be imported into Zoho Books.

+### Why this tool exists

+**CRDB Bank Tanzania** is one of Tanzania's leading commercial banks, but unfortunately they don't provide APIs or direct integration interfaces for accounting software.
+However, they do allow customers to download bank statements from their web portal in XLS (Excel) format.

+This script bridges that gap by converting these downloaded XLS files into a CSV format that can be directly imported into **Zoho Books** as bank statements, eliminating the need for manual data entry and ensuring accurate financial records.

 ### Contents
 - `convert_crdb_to_zoho.py`: CLI script for conversion
 - `_inspect_xls.py`: small helper script to analyze new/changed XLS layouts